Electronic Waste Keeps Growing

 Electronics are one of the fastest growing “waste streams” of trash that is produced annually in the United States.
 Every year we buy 500 million new electronic devices – computers, televisions, smartphones, iPads, iPods and more – to replace, upgrade, or update older equipment.

 Unfortunately, the ‘work-life’ of these electronics is very short, often less than five years, generating a veritable tsunami of more than 3 million tons of e-waste every year.

 One report by the US International Trade Commission estimated that over 3/4 million tons of used electronic products were exported in 2011.
 Over a third of them went to non-OECD (developing) countries; almost half of them required processing or disposal.
 Some countries like Canada, Sweden, and Japan have the infrastructure and resources needed to properly regulate and enforce the safe handling of e-waste.

-Much of the recycling in the US depends on overseas licensed facilities to help process used electronics, and properly recycling your electronics ensures they only stay in the US or go to countries like these.
-But other countries lack these resources, and by throwing away or improperly recycling electronics we increase the risk of hazardous waste being sent to places where they threaten health, human safety, and the environment.
+Much of the recycling in the US depends on overseas licensed facilities to help process used electronics, and properly recycling your electronics ensures they remain in the US or go to countries like these.
+But other countries lack these resources, and by throwing away or improperly recycling electronics, we increase the risk of hazardous waste being sent to places where they threaten health, human safety, and the environment.
 We don’t want our waste to become someone else’s problem.

 Recycling or reusing old electronics has numerous benefits:

 - It conserves natural resources that would be used in the production of new electronics.
 Recycled electronics produce valuable materials which can be used to make new products, thereby reducing the need to mine for these raw materials.

 - Compared to PC disposal, computer re-use creates 296 more jobs for every 10,000 tons of material disposed of each year.

 - It supports the community – Re-Use Re-Cycle